 Her unique teachings are based on an intuitive feeling of the energy of the group or individual and guided by The Eight Limb Path.
 She starts with pranayama (breath) and an intention to connect awareness to our bodies.
 She weaves philosophy delicately throughout the session to integrate elements of the eight limb path.
 She gives verbal and physical adjustments when needed and demonstrate poses for clarity but does not stay on her mat.
 She specializes in being a true teacher by modifying a persons practice if necessary and offers challenges.
 The sequencing of the asanas contributes to a moving meditation to help create stillness of the mind, while building strength and stretching the limits of your body in a harmonious approach.
 A closing meditation may include flute or some of the philosophy of the “Eight Limb Path” to connect to the light within.

 Elizabeth has enjoyed attending Bhakti, Shakti and Sat Nam festivals in Joshua Tree as well as hosting, teaching and taking various workshops and retreats around the world.
 Her love for yoga runs deep!
 Her teachings are guided by the Divine and the energy and experience of the class.
 Her goal is to teach to the level of the student, modify when necessary and help to guide the student to the next level.
 She has also attended the first Yoga Alliance “The Business of Yoga” conference in Washington, DC in August of 2013 where she connected with yogis from all over the country!
-Truly inspiring.
-She has traveled to Colombia to practice and teach yoga to a group of travelers who stayed at the Eco Gambia Village.
-Her latest journey brought her to Tarapoto, Peru where she practiced and taught a yoga retreat in the Amazonian jungle!
+This was the catlyst that pushed Elizabeth to creating the business plan and opening her own studio in 2015.
+Elizabeth stays a student for life to be a better teacher.

 Join her and her amazing teachers at Olive Yoga!
 Climb the stairs to attain Samadhi which means BLISS and is the final limb of the Eight Limb Path.

 See What People are Saying About Olive Yoga